malor/cpython-lldb/README.md

 Stack traces
 ------------

-Use `py-bt` to print a full Python-level stack trace of the current thread, e.g.:
+Use `py-bt` to print a full application-level stack trace of the current thread, e.g.:

 ```
 (lldb) py-bt